AionSystem/AI-CONSTITUTION/README.md

 ## Cryptographic Provenance

 The canonical hash is computed as a SHA-256 digest over the normalized UTF-8 serialization of the full specification text, per the bootstrapping protocol in §15.5.

+**Chain status, stated exactly:** the canonical hash chain is **cryptographically sound from v2.2 forward.** The v2.1 canonical hash was not computed under the §15.5 normalization protocol when v2.1 was published; the placeholder will be replaced at v2.2.1.
+The Genesis Seal (March 2026) anchors the lineage's founding artifact.
+A verifier checking the chain will find exactly what this paragraph states — no more, no less.

 **Normalization steps (applied in order before hashing):**